ClearBlade/adapter-templates/python/README.md

 ## Setup
 ---
-The python adapter template (and any python adapter) is dependent upon the ClearBlade Python SDK ad its dependent libraries being installed.
+The python adapter template (and any python adapter) is dependent upon the ClearBlade Python SDK and its dependent libraries being installed.
 Follow the installation instructions at https://github.com/clearblade/clearblade-python-sdk to install the Python SDK.

 ## Todo
 ---